Does EU REACH Apply to Your Company?

 Distributors

-Non-EU manufacturers cannot register directly under REACH.
-Instead, they may appoint an Only Representative (OR) based in the EU to fulfill registration and compliance obligations on their behalf.
+Non-EU manufacturers cannot register directly.
+They may appoint an Only Representative (OR) based in the EU to handle REACH obligations.

 Does REACH Apply to Articles?